 Pantami, who called for youth mentorship said Nigeria urgently needs people with crazy ideas to make the difference that the country desperately required.

 His world: ‘‘ICT can’t be developed in silos.
-We must make sure there is values for money for coming to GITEX 2019.
+We must make sure there are values for money for coming to GITEX 2019.
 Our mission is to showcase what we have, look for investors, technology transfer and network.

 ‘‘Our passion for ICT must change after this conference, Development of ICT sector should be our passion.
 Let us all be alive to exploration rather than be exploitative.
 Let’s look at how we can improve how our systems work.
 We need people that have crazy ideas to change the status quo.
 We must struggle to match the UAE.’’

-On the contribution of the sector to economy, the minister said the sector surpassed the oil and gas sector in the second quarter of 2019 when it racked in 13.6% as against 8.32% from oil and gas.
+On the contribution of the sector to the economy, the minister said the sector surpassed the oil and gas sector in the second quarter of 2019 when it racked in 13.6% as against 8.32% from oil and gas.

-He however, pledged that the ministry has a plan to improve on the success we have recorded so far in the sector and to bring in disruptive technologies.
+He, however, pledged that the ministry has a plan to improve on the success we have recorded so far in the sector and to bring in disruptive technologies.

-He also stated that NITDA led the Nigerian delegation to GITEX 2019 to explore novel technologies to widen the scope of our drive for digital economy and economic diversification of the federal government.
+He also stated that NITDA led the Nigerian delegation to GITEX 2019 to explore novel technologies to widen the scope of our drive for the digital economy and economic diversification of the federal government.

 ‘‘We need to think the way other countries are doing thinks and take it back home to solve our problems.
 ICT sector has taken over from oil and gas.
 GITEX provides us the opportunity to learn innovations.’’